reglab/SpaceNetExploration/README.md

 ## Data

 ### SpaceNet Building Footprint Extraction Dataset
 The code in this repository was developed for training a semantic segmentation model (currently two variants of the U-Net are implemented) on the Vegas set of the SpaceNet building footprint extraction [data](https://spacenet.ai/las-vegas/).
+Instruction for downloading the SpaceNet data can be found on their [website](https://spacenet.ai/datasets/).
 Subsetting to just Vegas makes the sample code clearer, but it can be easily extended to take in training data from the four other locations.

 The above link will have the latest documentation.
 As of 2020-06-15, the following worked for me: